GitHub PR Checkout: Two Methods That Actually Work

 The Hidden Cost Nobody Mentions

-Here's an edge case I hit once: the git config method fetches ALL PRs on every fetch.
+Here's an edge case I hit once: the git config method fetches ALL PRs on every plain fetch.
 If you're in a repo with 500 open PRs, that's a lot of refs.
-Your git fetch slows down. git branch -a becomes unreadable.
+Your git fetch slows down. git branch -a becomes basically unreadable.

 In that case, use gh.
 It checks out only what you need.